ovh/docs/pages/cloud/storage/nas_order_basics/guide.en-au.md

 ### Delete an access
-To delete an access, go to your customer space, universe `Server`{.action}, section `Platforms and services`{.action} and select your NAS.
+To delete an access, go to your customer space, universe `Bare Metal Cloud`{.action}, section `Platforms and services`{.action} and select your NAS.

 Click on the '...' located to the right of the existing partition, then `Manage access`{.action}.